seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **WOOER**
 She sung much, but no sense; only I heard her
-Repeat this often, “Palamon is gone,
+Repeat this often, "Palamon is gone,
 Is gone to th' wood to gather mulberries.
-I'll find him out tomorrow.” /
+I'll find him out tomorrow." /

 **FIRST FRIEND**
 / Pretty soul!

 **WOOER**
-“His shackles will betray him, he'll be taken.”
+"His shackles will betray him, he'll be taken."

 **SECOND FRIEND**
 Alas, what pity it is! /